 Complete a Free Application for Federal Student Aid (FAFSA) at www.fafsa.gov.
-Be sure to indicate IUPUI’s school code (001813) when filling out the 2019-2020 FAFSA.
-The 2019-2020 FAFSA is available starting October 10th, 2019 and will use the tax information from 2017.
+Be sure to indicate IUPUI’s school code (001813) when filling out the 2021-22 FAFSA.
+The FAFSA becomes available October 1 each year and will use the tax information from 2019/2020.
 Using the IRS Data Retrieval Tool (DRT) to complete your application will speed-up processing time and, if selected for verification, reduce the amount of paperwork your student needs to return to the Office of Student Financial Services.
 By providing your FAFSA information earlier, we will be able to provide financial aid notifications starting in late December for newly admitted incoming students.
-The priority deadline is April 15, 2019.
+The priority deadline is March 10.
 For more information, contact the Office of Student Financial Services at (317) 274-4162 or visit studentcentral.iupui.edu.

 Scholarships are available to IUPUI students from many different sources.
 The Indiana University scholarship general application is available through One.IU by searching on scholarships.
 IUPUI awards scholarships to students in recognition of academic achievement, leadership, community service and under-represented populations.
 Be sure to check with your academic school at IUPUI for their scholarship opportunities.
 Also, encourage your student to apply for scholarships available in the community and with your employer.
 Other great resources are collegeboard.com/parents or fastweb.com.
 Deadlines will vary for each scholarship.

 Incoming freshmen admitted for the fall term are required to submit a non-refundable enrollment deposit of $100 to formally accept their offer of admission to IUPUI.
 Upon enrolling, this deposit will be credited to their tuition.
 Students who are Indiana 21st Century Scholars or receiving select scholarships are exempt from paying the deposit, but must request their waiver online.
 Pay the deposit today, request a waiver, or review frequently asked questions at iupui.edu/deposit.
 Payment or waiver request must be received in order to place a reservation for the Student Orientation Program.
 For more information, contact the Office of Admissions at (317) 274-4591 or visit admissions.iupui.edu.